Reception of asylum seekers

 The right to reception ends once the procedure for international protection has finished and all possible appeals have failed.
 In the event of a positive decision, refugees (or beneficiaries of subsidiary protection) receive a resident’s permit and may start to look for their own accommodation.
 They are entitled to remain at the reception structure for a further two months in order to allow them to find suitable accommodation.
 They may request assistance from a Public Social Welfare Centre.

 Following a negative decision, the 'failed' applicant for international protection receives an order to leave the territory.
-Since 2012 and the establishment of the 'return procedure', those whose negative decision has been confirmed by the Council for Alien Disputes are invited to go to one of the four Fedasil centres that organise 'open return places'.
+Those whose negative decision has been confirmed by the Council for Alien Disputes are invited to go to one of the four Fedasil centres that organise 'open return places'.
 The priority is to convince the residents of the advantage of a voluntary return as opposed to a forced return.
 The 'open' nature of the reception centres is guaranteed since no residents will be removed while awaiting for the order to leave the territory (generally 30 days) and during their stay in the centre the residents are free to come and go.